gagandeeo/experiments/README.md

 ```

 ### Variables
--   use_multithread: set this 1 for enabling multithread || set this 0 for disabling multithread.
+-   `use_multithread`: set this 1 for enabling multithread || set this 0 for disabling multithread.
-- thread_threshold: max number of threads allowed to be running concurrently.
+- `thread_threshold`: max number of threads allowed to be running concurrently.
 A good number to set this is ~ 20,000, but it depends on your machine's hardware.
-- arr_size: no of elements to sort
+- `arr_size`: no of elements to sort